apoapse1/Librum-for-Skyrim-VR/README.md

 The Steam Overlay can cause issues with ENB and is recommended to be turned off.

 Open the Properties window (right click the game in your Library->Properties), navigate to the _General_ tab and un-tick the _Enable the Steam Overlay while in-game_ checkbox.

+##### Disable Motion Smoothing

+In SteamVR's video settings, turn off _Motion Smoothing_.
+It causes problems with a jittery UI and gameplay.

 ##### Set the Game language to English